cr-transportation/site/survey.md

 # Cabbagetown/Reynoldstown Transportation Committee

-We will be surveying residents and visitors to help us identify and understand the needs, concerns, and ideas of our neighborhoods.
+We are surveying residents and visitors to help us identify and understand the needs, concerns, and ideas of our neighborhoods.

-Details to follow!
+<a href="https://www.surveymonkey.com/r/crtowntransportationsurvey" class="btn btn-primary">Take the survey now</a>